netobserv/documents/blogs/lokiless/lokiless.md

 Assuming you already installed the operator, now you must create a `FlowCollector` resource that will start sending flow logs to Kafka.
 For the purpose of this article, we won't install and configure Loki: all we want is to get the flows into Kafka and ClickHouse.

-Note that we configure here Kafka as an **exporter**, which is unrelated to the `spec.deploymentModel: KAFKA` / `spec.kafka` settings: those ones correspond to NetObserv's internal flows processing configuration (NetObserv being both the producer and the consumer), whereas `spec.exporters` relates to NetObserv being just the producer, leaving up to us how we want to consume that data.
+> Note: we configure here Kafka as an **exporter**, which is unrelated to the `spec.deploymentModel: KAFKA` / `spec.kafka` settings: those ones correspond to NetObserv's internal flows processing configuration (NetObserv being both the producer and the consumer), whereas `spec.exporters` relates to NetObserv being just the producer, leaving up to us how we want to consume that data.

 ```bash
 cat <<EOF | kubectl apply -f -